nus-cs2103-AY2324S1/tp/README.md

 This is a CS2103T project by [**AY2324S1-CS2103T-W08-1**](https://github.com/orgs/AY2324S1-CS2103T-W08-1/people).<br>

-> An hiring management program for Hiring Managers to track applicants throughout the hiring process.
+> A hiring management program for Hiring Managers to track applicants throughout the hiring process.

 ![Ui](docs/images/Ui.png)